Hormone Therapy for Women

 Testosterone Therapy for Women

-Women naturally produce testosterone (yes, another hormone), which supports libido, energy, muscle tone, and cognitive function.
+Women naturally produce testosterone (yes, another hormone), which supports libido, energy, muscle tone, and brain function.

 When Testosterone May Help